top of page

 Big League

-At VPBBC we encourage development through participation, so for those age eligible SL and BL players that also wish to play senior baseball and possibly double the amount of games they play, there will be an additional $100 fee (discounted below senior fees).
+At VPBBC we encourage development through participation, so for those age eligible SL and BL players that also wish to play senior baseball and effectively double the amount of games they play, there will be an additional $150 to play A grade and below or $205 to play State League and Reserves..

 Bat Regulations